 elements

 elements at 5700 E McDonald Drive sits inside one of Paradise Valley's most rarefied dining corridors, where resort-anchored restaurants compete on setting and culinary ambition in equal measure.
-The address places it among a peer set that includes El Chorro and Alma, restaurants where the Sonoran Desert context shapes the experience as much as the menu.
+The address places it among a comparable set that includes El Chorro and Alma, restaurants where the Sonoran Desert context shapes the experience as much as the menu.
 For visitors calibrating a Paradise Valley dining itinerary, elements warrants early consideration.

 Dining at the Edge of the Sonoran Desert